vin-blanc-le-guide-la-cave-éclairée

 The white wine guide

-Today synonymous with freshness and purity, white wine was born several millennia ago.
-However, its great diversity can sometimes be complex to grasp for the novice
+Today synonymous with freshness and puritywhite wine was born several millennia ago.
+However, its great diversity can sometimes be complex to grasp for the novice.

 The origins of white wine

 In France, following the collapse of the Roman Empire, it was the monks who took over the abandoned vineyards.
 The religious then produced wine for the needs of their abbeys.
-At the time, the wine used for mass could be either red or white, but from the 13th century onwards, only white wine was used in order to preserve the purity of the altar cloth as well as the liturgical linens.
+At the time, the wine consumed for mass could be either red or white, but from the 13th century onwards, only white wine was used in order to preserve the purity of the altar cloth as well as the liturgical linens.

 With the progressive Christianization of the country, the needs increased.
 From the 9th century onwards, the lords also invested in the vineyard in order to have their own production as well as to demonstrate their belonging to a certain social elite.

 Since that time, and still today, red wine has remained the majority.
 Indeed, in France, the average wine production is about 46% red wines, 34% rosé wines, and 20% white wines.
-Nevertheless, it should be noted that in recent years, red wine has lost some of its appeal, as consumers are seeking more lightness and freshness.
+Nevertheless, it should be noted that in recent years, red wine has lost some of its appeal, as consumers seek more lightness and freshness.

-Should we expect a strong comeback of white wine?
+Should we expect a strong comeback of white wine ?

-How is white wine made?
+How is white wine made ?

-Now that the history of white wine is clearer for you, let's now tackle its production !
+Now that the history of white wine is clearer for you, let's now tackle its production.
 To better understand how it is made, let's discover together the key steps of its production.

 The harvest